Hazelbrook, New South Wales: History and description

+Hazelbrook Rural Fire Brigade operates one Category 1 tanker, one Category 7 tanker, and a personnel carrier (PC).
+As of 2023, the station is also home to the Category 13 Blue Mountains Bulk Water Tanker.

 Hazelbrook has a local football club, known as the Hazelbrook Hawks, whose home ground is Gloria Park, and a lawn bowls club, co-located at Gloria Park.

 Australian author James Roy lives in Hazelbrook.

 Population

 According to the 2021 census of Population, there were 5,077 people in Hazelbrook.